Test e-mails in development¶

 # Allow e-mails to be sent.
 MAIL_SUPPRESS_SEND = False # Configured SMTP server's host MAIL_SERVER = '127.0.0.1' # Configured SMTP server's port MAIL_PORT = 1025

-Restart the application and e-mails will sent to the configured
+Restart the application and e-mails will be sent to the configured

 Check the inbox in MailHog UI.